apostrophecms/docs/docs/reference/module-api/module-overview.md

 Add a custom REST API for a module.
 The `restApiRoutes` function takes the module as an argument and returns an object of properties that map to the standard REST API request types.

 Each route can be defined as a function or an object.
-If not using any route options, use a function that accepts a request as its argument:
+If not using any route options, use a function that accepts a request as its argument.
+The function should return some value (usually a data object).
+You should not use Express response methods here.

 ```javascript
 // modules/product/index.js